thinkspill/weather-api/README.md

 Again, if all goes well, you should have the API accessible at http://**YOUR-ECS-IP**/temp.php?city=Kona

-View a currently deploy version here:
+View a currently deployed version here:

 [http://54.224.192.187/temp.php?city=Kona](http://54.224.192.187/temp.php?city=Kona)